-Consequences: May result in one or more of the following:2 or more days of silent lunch, corporal punishment, parent/Headmaster conference, after-school detentions, writing letters of apology to the parties offended, and suspension from 2-3 days with a zero for all missed work.
+Consequences: May result in one or more of the following: 2 or more days of silent lunch or In-School Suspension (ISS), corporal punishment, loss of privileges, parent/Headmaster conference, after-school detentions, writing letters of apology to the parties offended, and Out-of-School Suspension (OSS) from 2-3 days with a zero for all missed work.
+Each teacher will determine their own consequences for plagiarism within the class ranging from reassigning the work with a deduction in grade for the first offense, to a zero for subsequent offenses.